kellyluo25/recollectives/_posts/pastlife - 2022.md

   - if they have past-lives
 ---

 I write this nearly eleven months after my last recapitulation, the life I lived last year.
+I've walked , on roads in different cities, countries even.

 <br />

 ### a year in review

-In 2022, I watched thirty-one seasons of tv and twenty-four films; read approximately twelve bo
+In 2022, I watched sixteen seasons of television and fifteen films; read approximately fifteen books and listened to at least 53k minutes of music.

 <!--more-->